CristalTeam/php-api-wrapper/README.md

 }
 ```

-This way can be very redundant, which is why you can extend from `Cpro\ApiWrapper\Api`.
+This way can be very redundant, which is why you can extend from `Cristal\ApiWrapper\Api`.
 This implementation forward methods with magics `__call` (for exemple with User) :

 - `getUser(...)` to the method `findOne('user', ...)`